 Based at the Nursing Midwifery and Allied Health Research Unit (NMAHP-RU) at the University of Stirling.
 Emma is a senior lecturer in the NMAHP-RU, Faculty of Health Sciences and Sport, University of Stirling.
 Her background is in social science (psychology) and health services research.
 She has expertise in meta-ethnography, non-Cochrane systematic reviewing and mixed methods (qualitative and quantitative) studies.
 Her research focuses on qualitative synthesis methodologies and families and health.

-Eddie is a senior research fellow in applied health research at the NMAHP Research Unit, Faculty of Health Sciences and Sport, University of Stirling.
+Eddie is an associate professor in applied health research at the NMAHP Research Unit, Faculty of Health Sciences and Sport, University of Stirling.
 He has expertise in the development and evaluation of complex allied health profession interventions; realist evaluation; and consensus methods.
 He is the joint lead developer of the Stirling eDelphi Platform ©.

 Background in social science (sociology), highly experienced qualitative researcher and project manager of mixed methods studies, experience of conducting systematic reviews including realist synthesis, previous member of Scottish Intercollegiate Guidelines Network (SIGN) guideline development group.

-Nicola is a senior lecturer in the School of Health Sciences, University of Stirling has a background in the generation and use of evidence for health professional practice.
+Nicola is an associate professor in the School of Health and Social Care, Edinburgh Napier University has a background in the generation and use of evidence for health professional practice.
 She has experience of guideline development and implementation.
 She has conducted qualitative evidence synthesis.
 Has co-authored a Health Technology Assessment (HTA) report on qualitative evidence synthesis methods (LINK).
 She teaches research and evidence-based practice at under- and post-graduate level.

 Jane specialises in evidence synthesis and methodology and methods development and evaluation, is co-chair of the Cochrane Methods Executive, lead convenor of the Cochrane Qualitative and Implementation Methods group, major publisher of meta-ethnographies as editor of the Journal of Advanced Nursing, member of international collaboration to synthesise evidence to inform the WHO global guideline on task shifting http://optimizeMNH.org member of the National Institute for Health and Care Excellence (NICE) methodological hub consortium, contributor of synthesised evidence for two NICE guidelines.
 Developed consolidated criteria for reporting qualitative research (COREQ).
 Co-facilitates an internationally-recognised qualitative evidence synthesis course (ESQUIRE) that features meta-ethnography.